dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 excerpt: ""
 ---

+want to judge a society?
+Watch these four aspects:

+- (1) how do they treat those they consider #Inferior?
+(Why would U even?)
+- (2) those considered #Exterior? (foreigners/pariahs)
+- (3) those considered #Neighbors, #Family & #Elders?
+- (4) those considered #Superior, #Leaders or #HERO's

+- A demoralized, corrupt, corroding society will score poorly on all four of those.
+Take out respect for #4: then #1/2/3 will follow suit & soon degrade.Undermine respect for #1/2/3: you'll never have the respect for #4.
+There will soon be no more leaders or heroes!!
+  - And followers?
+    - If your leaders are weak, your followers are poorly focused and out of phase.
+    - if your followers aren't permitted to be strong and self-reliant, your leaders cannot build upon anything

+- it should be obvious that America is being attacked on ALL FRONTS. never have we needed to be stronger and more united, but never have each of those categories endured more corrosion and ridicule.
+  - i still believe in strong borders and strong immigration policy.
+Neither of those are xenophobic or even disrespectful. if the people entering your country can't even respect your immigration policy, what kind of citizens do you think they'll make?
+    - at the same time, America's greatest strength is our connectedness to the rest of the world. but we are entering the MOST COMPETITVE PERIOD OF HUMAN HISTORY. so, does it surprise you that those four elements/groups in society are being played against each other with bad advice that serves foreign interests?
+      - why is that? because america is STRONG. you do not fight a STRONG enemy, you deceive them.

 - TODO: add <span id="fdsa-note"></span> to create a bootstrap label in <p> tags that can fold/unfold a quote/note below